 Home gyms will continue to be a popular alternative to going to a gym as a consequence of the global COVID-19 pandemic.
 People will continue to isolate themselves by staying home and taking advantage of the abundant equipment now available, along with effective online classes.
 Home gyms can use minimal equipment or expensive treadmills and bikes.

-This is the first year home exercise gyms have appeared as a fitness trend.
+This is the first year home exercise gyms have appeared as a fitness trend in 20 fitness trends for 2022.

 3. Outdoor Activities